FFreitas997/e-commerce/README.md

 ### Main Components of Microservices:

+1. Service:
-1. Service: A microservice is a small, independent service that performs a specific business function.
+   A microservice is a small, independent service that performs a specific business function.
+   **Domain-driven design** is an architectural approach that helps you build microservices around business domains.
+   Each microservice is focused on a specific business function and encapsulates the domain logic and data.
+   Domain-driven design helps you create a more maintainable, scalable, and flexible microservices' architecture.
 2. API Gateway:
    An API gateway is a service that acts as a single entry point for clients to access multiple microservices.
    It handles routing, authentication, load balancing, and other cross-cutting concerns.
-3. Service Discovery:
+3. Service Discovery (Registry):
    This component keeps track of the locations and network addresses of all microservices in the system.
    Service discovery ensures that services can locate and communicate with each other dynamically.
 4. Load Balancer:
    A load balancer distributes incoming network traffic across multiple instances of a service to ensure optimal performance and availability.
-5. Containerization:
-   Microservices are often deployed in containers, such as Docker containers, to ensure consistency and portability across different environments.
-6. Message Broker:
-   A message broker is a middleware component that enables communication between microservices using asynchronous messaging.
-   Message brokers help decouple services and provide reliable message delivery.
+5. Async Communication (Message Broker):
+   Microservices communicate with each other asynchronously using message brokers like Apache Kafka or RabbitMQ.
+6. Sync Communication (REST API):
+   Microservices communicate with each other synchronously using RESTful APIs over HTTP.
+   We can use openFeign, RestTemplate, WebClient, etc...
 7. Distributed Tracing System:
    A distributed tracing system allows you to monitor and trace requests as they flow through multiple microservices.
    This helps you identify performance bottlenecks and troubleshoot issues in a distributed system.